Iswarya-Singaram/Raspberry-pi-and-cube-orange-connection/README.md

 ## Raspberry Pi to Cube FC UART Setup

-This repository provides scripts and instructions to configure a Raspberry Pi to communicate with Cube Orange/Black flight controllers via UART.
+This repository provides scripts and instructions to configure a Raspberry Pi 3,4,5 models to communicate with Cube Orange/Black flight controllers via UART.

 ## Setup Steps